-They also usually have multiple airbags, high-tech low-emissions engines and an entire network of luxury features that make them better equipped than even the most expensive London designer pad.
+They may typically have multiple airbags, high-tech low-emissions engines and an entire network of luxury features that make them better equipped than even the most expensive cars used to have.

 But if you’re buying secondhand, and want to enjoy all these features without paying the high prices of a new car, how can you be certain everything works as it should and you won’t get hit by an unexpectedly eye-watering bill?

 By taking out a used car inspection.
 Like having a medical before you take out life insurance, a used car inspection should be seen as a health check for cars that can protect you from retting caught out on the used car market.

 READ MORE: How to spot when a car has been clocked

 Given how repairing even the most minor fault on a high-tech modern car can run into hundreds, they are among the best value motoring insurance schemes out there.

 Vehicle inspections are generally carried out by qualified engineers.
 They will diligently check hundreds of essential areas covering all aspects of a car, including: